linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    done
    ```

-   **Explanation of the script**:
+   **Explanation**:
-   - **OTP Generation**: A random 6-digit OTP is generated using the `shuf` command.
+   - **OTP Generation**: The script generates a 6-digit OTP using `shuf`.
-   - **Pushbullet Notification**: The script sends a notification to the second device using the Pushbullet API with "Yes" (approve) and "No" (deny) actions.
+   - **Pushbullet Notification**: Sends a notification via Pushbullet with options ("Yes" or "No") for approval.
-   - **Approval Handling**: The script continuously checks for user responses from the second device.
-Once a response is received, it either prompts for OTP verification (if approved) or denies access (if denied).
+   - **Approval Handling**: The script continuously checks for approval/denial responses.
-   - **OTP Verification**: If the user approves the login, the script asks for the OTP.
-If the entered OTP matches the generated one, access is granted.
-If incorrect, access is denied.
+   - **OTP Verification**: Once approved, the user enters the OTP.
+If the OTP is correct, access is granted; if incorrect, access is denied.

 3. **Save and exit the editor**:
    - Press `CTRL + X` to exit.